-Prior to and following the Board's vote, staff stated that ICANN had received communications from the European Commission, and the governments of Australia, Brazil, Denmark, Sweden, and the United Kingdom opposing the ICM Application.
-The communications made available by ICANN to date, however, simply do not demonstrate opposition to the substance of the ICM Application.
-14 ICANN received the following communications from governments:
+Prior to and following the Board's vote, ICANN staff stated that ICANN had received communications from the European Commission, and the governments of Australia, Brazil, Denmark, Sweden, and the United Kingdom opposing the ICM Application.
+While at least some of those governments have communicated with ICANN, the publicly available documents do not demonstrate opposition to the substance of the ICM Application.
+ICANN received the following communications from governments: